TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Troubleshooting/ColoredDifferencesInHistoryModule/Index.rst

 Colored differences in history module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To get the colored differences in the history module, you need to have installed the unix-tool diff on your server.
-Otherwise you will not get the colored differences.
-But you will be able to see the differences, just without colors.
+To get colored differences in the history module, you need to have the UNIX tool *diff* installed on your server.
+Otherwise you will not get colored differences.
+Anyway, you will be able to see the differences but without being colored.